 In their first edited volume, The Ties that Bind, Pinn and Valentin each wrote chapters reflecting on the origins and major themes of the religious identity and theology of Blacks and Hispanic/Latinos/as respectively.
 They identified both similarities and differences in their experiences.
 They discovered that both ethnic groups do theology together (teología en conjunto), reflect on common experiences (i.e. history of slavery and discrimination), reflect on “popular” religion (lo cotidiano), have a cultural hybridity (mestizaje), and are oriented toward the “ultimate concern.”
 They found similarities in their theological method to reflect on praxis, so that theology was a “second act.”
 It was noted that both African American and Latinx religious experience have a historical link to African-based Santería.
 Areas of concern and further growth were the observations that both theologies are heavily Christian-centric, male-dominated, and homophobic.
 The authors noted that Womanist theology emerged within Black theology and Mujerista theology within Hispanic/Latino/a in response to sexism and based on the experiences of women of color.
 Pinn and Valentin concluded their remarks calling for further dialogue and understanding between both ethnic groups.

-The #BlackLivesMatter movement was co-founded by Alicia Garza, who is mixed race with an African American mother and a Jewish White father.
-Following the July 13, 2013 acquittal of George Zimmerman of the murder of unarmed teenager Trayvon Martin, workers’ rights activist Alicia Garza tweeted: “Black people.
+It is revealing that the name for the current #BlackLivesMatter movement was not coined by an African American, rather by a Latina.
+Following the July 13, 2013 acquittal of George Zimmerman of the murder of unarmed teenager Trayvon Martin, workers’ rights activist Alicia Garcia tweeted: “Black people.
 I love you.
 I love us.
 Our lives matter.”
 It was her friend Patrice Cullors who added the hashtag.
 This is revealing because the #BlackLivesMatter movement is very integrated—even more than the Civil Rights movement toward its later years.
 This solidarity among young people across racial lines may be the way to overcome racial barriers and to transfer the history and experience of African American resistance to other people of color who suffer from the same oppressive systems.

 In her article “This ‘New’ Feminism Has Been Here All Along,” Dani McClain argues for an “intersectionality” within resistance movements.
 McClain cites the experience of Haitian American feminist activist Joanne Smith, who sees the intersection between being a black woman and a second-generation immigrant.
 Smith calls this intersectional feminism.
 Similarly, the #BlackLivesMatter movement is crossing over traditional racial categories and engaging the participation of other oppressed groups such as the LGBTQAI+ community.